Brock-Merritt/Portfolio/README.md

 * [Personal Info](#Github)

+## Description
+This is the portfolio that I have created to show my knowledge, skills, and past assignments.
+I will be constantly updating and refining it throughout my career, as learning never stops in life.

 ## Usage
-Fully accessable through either a link or the Github Pages tab
+Fully accessable through either this link(https://brock-merritt.github.io/Portfolio/) or the Github Pages tab

+## License
+MIT

 ## Contributors
 Brock Merritt

-## License
-MIT

 ## Personal Information
     *Please contact at: